Voices from Russia

 Fr Nikolai Balashov, of the MP Department of External Church Relations

-Archbishop Hilarion, the newly-elected first hierarch of the Russian Orthodox Church Outside of Russia (ROCOR) will continue the policies of his predecessor, the Moscow Patriarchate believes.
+Archbishop Hilarion Kapral, the newly-elected First Hierarch of the Russian Orthodox Church Outside of Russia (ROCOR) will continue the policies of his predecessor, the Moscow Patriarchate believes.
 “I am sure that Vladyki Hilarion will successfully continue to lead the ROCOR along the course embarked on by the late Vladyki Laurus”, Archpriest Nikolai Balashov, the secretary for inter-Orthodox relations of the Moscow Patriarchate Department for External Church Relations, said to Interfax-Religion.
 The election of Archbishop Hilarion of Sydney, Australia, and New Zealand as the First Hierarch of the ROCOR was held on Monday at a session of the ROCOR Council of Bishops in New York.

 Fr Nikolai referred to the election of Archbishop Hilarion as “an anticipated event”, and reminded us that Archbishop Hilarion “was perceived by many as a natural successor to Metropolitan Laurus, and his kindred spirit, whom Metropolitan Laurus ordained a priest, and a man who shares the views of the late ROCOR First Hierarch Metropolitan Laurus in respect to the way of the ROCOR’s further development”.